United-Codes/cloudofficeprint-java/README.md

 		// Create the text element and add it to the element collection Property text = new Property(
 		    "text",
-		    "This is an example created with the AOP Java SDK" );
+		    "This is an example created with the Cloud Office Print Java SDK" );
 		collection.addElement(text);

-		//Set-Up AOP Server
+		//Set-Up Cloud Office Print server
-        Server aopServer = new Server("https://api.apexofficeprint.com/");
+        Server copServer = new Server("https://api.cloudofficeprint.com/");
-        aopServer.setVerbose(true);
+        copServer.setVerbose(true);
-        aopServer.setAPIKey("YOUR_API_KEY"); // Replace by your own API key
+        copServer.setAPIKey("YOUR_API_KEY"); // Replace by your own API key

         // Load template
         Base64Resource base64Resource = new Base64Resource();